JackSzwergold/Writing/memories/Visiting a Friend in Trump Village.md

 Without those two assholes, I could have convinced my dad to come with me to get the sweater back.
 But with their meddling and narcissistic interference, a childhood trauma was repressed because my brother was an Ivy League graduate and his wife was an education major at the Bank Street School.

-Who can a kid turn too when two over educated hippie asses overwhelm common sense and reason in a family?
+Who can a kid turn too when two over-educated hippie asses overwhelm common sense and reason in a family?

 ***